A quick reference to the way we do things at

 Special Help and Services: Many specialist services are available to support children and their families with special education, learning or behaviour needs.
 Our school has a comprehensive programme of support for students for whom English is an additional language, students who require additional assistance in Literacy or Maths as well as for students who are identified as Gifted or Talented (GATE) .
 We have access to a Resource Teacher of Learning and Behaviour (RTLB) as well as the services of our local Ministry of Education Special Education Office.

 Sport: Our students take part in numerous interschool sporting events through our participation in the Whakatane Schools' Sports Association.
-We contract the services of Sport Bay of Plenty through the Go4It programme which provides specialist tutoring to improve the skills of students and staff.

-Swimming: We have our own swimming pool with lessons each day in Term one.
+Swimming: We have our own swimming pool with lessons each day in term one.
 All students are expected to participate as this is the major element of our summer Physical Education programme.

 Stationery: Students are provided with a stationery list at the beginning of the year.
 Stationery packs at competitive prices can be purchased from the school office.